magnafilix/compare-tables/README.md

 # compare-tables
-SPA that will compare 2 tables
+simple app that will compare 2 tables, talking to [api](https://github.com/magnafilix/compare-tables-server)